Hi, I’m Thaddeus.

 My work sits at the intersection of three things:

-Performance science.
-Whether it’s CrossFit, functional fitness, or Hyrox, I understand how to push performance safely, how to scale intelligently, and how to coach movement with precision and care.
+We figure out how to push performance safely, how to scale intelligently, and how to coach movement with precision and care, together.

 Chronic pain is a systems problem, not a thing to fix.
 You don’t catch the flu because a virus attacks you; your body sets up the conditions for it to flourish.